-You can trust that the COVID-19 vaccine is safe.
+The COVID-19 vaccine saves lives.
+It's the best way to protect yourself, your family, and our community.
 Learn more about vaccine safety, how it was developed, and how it works.

 Trust the Facts.
 Get the Vax.